 I list “encourage yourself” in my top ten goals, and I make 10 or more boxes to check off in that department.
 When I finish an article, I applaud my effort.
 Check.
 When I meet my fitness goals, I appreciate what I’ve done for my health and happiness.
 Check.
 When I know I’ve done my best at the end of each day, I pump myself up about it.
 Check.

 Through an attitude of constant encouragement, I’ve conquered some of my biggest goals.
 I try.
 I try.
 I try and try and try.
-And for each effort, whether failure or success, I encourage myself—instant positive feedback.
+And for each effort, whether failure or success, I encourage myself—which gives me instant positive feedback and confidence.
 That makes me resilient and it keeps me bouncing back for more.
 Even when I fail hard.

 Now I’m not afraid to climb the highest mountain, or slay the giant (publication), because I’ve got my back no matter what.
-After 9 months of constant encouragement, I landed Entrepreneur.com.
-By writing for them, my work got noticed by more companies who wanted to pay me more money.
+After nine months of constant encouragement, I landed Entrepreneur.com.
+By writing for them, my work got noticed by more companies like Fitbit who wanted to pay me more money.

 It’s because I followed this directive: constantly encourage yourself.

 (Depending on where you’re at, you might need a coach to jumpstart the self-encouragement process.
 Click here for more coaching information.)

 Step #5: Rest for 30 minutes in the middle of your day